afatogun/afatogun/README.md

 # 💫 About Me:
 Results-oriented Software Engineering Graduate with 1 year of experience.
 Proficient in programming languages such as Java, C++,<br> and Python, with a strong understanding of data structures and algorithms.
 Skilled in collaborating with cross-functional teams to<br>deliver scalable and efficient software solutions.
-I am currently working on a Git repository analysis dashboard<br>
+I am currently working as an AI integration Architect integrating LLM techniques for the Construction sector <br>

 ## 🌐 Socials: